 - Process your project up until the DSM stage is finished.

 - Use the produced DSMs (representing height).
 The QA layers which can optionally be produced by SURE can be beneficial for the digitizing process, for example, thebinary mask and the DSM_Point_Color (colorized TIFFs) in order to digitize the required waterbody polygons.

 Step 2 - apply waterbody polygons

-Either you already processed the dense clouds in the previous step 1 or you're setting up the project from scratch, you can use both the graphical user interface (GUI) or the command line interface (CLI) to apply the waterbody polygons defined in a shape file.
+Either you already processed the dense matching clouds in the previous step 1 or you're setting up the project from scratch, you can use both the graphical user interface (GUI) or the command line interface (CLI) to apply the waterbody polygons defined in a shapefile.

 During the 2.5D workflow (DSM, True Ortho, DSM Mesh), the waterbody polygons will be applied to the raw DSM's on-the-fly, so the raw DSM's themselves will remain unaltered by this process.
 The interpolated areas inside the waterbody will be noticed in the final products stored in the Results folder.